david-smejkal/wiki2txt/README.md

 # wiki2txt
-Extracts plaintext, links and categories from wikidumps (https://dumps.wikimedia.org/enwiki/). <br />
+Tool to extract plaintext, links and categories from wikidumps (https://dumps.wikimedia.org/enwiki/). <br />
 Designed to be used as a tool to acquire "easily digestible food" (cleaner data) for AI learning software.<br />

 Written in Python, utilizes `lxml` parser and leans heavily on the powers of the `re` (regex) library.